[Learn Korean I32] -(ㄴ/는)다니(까), -(ㄴ/는)다니까(요), -(ㄴ/는)다고(요)

 If you walk that fast, I said I can’t keep up with you.

-My friend would often tell me this line because I was walking too fast.
+My friend often told me this line because I was walking too fast.

 The second homework is word memorization.

-Please memorize 40 words from number 1241 to 1280 on page 16 of the intermediate vocabulary list.
+Please memorize 40 words from 1241 to 1280 on page 16 of the intermediate vocabulary list.

 I have made a word quiz of these 40 words available on my website, so please try it!